marktoadvine/dialogue-squid/README.md

 # dialogue-squid

-Meet **Clem** — a game-style dialogue popup for React.
-He pops up at the bottom of the page a beat after load, perches on top of his own dialogue box, and tells your visitors where to click.
-He has no mouth; the eyebrows do all the talking.
+Meet **Clem**!
+A video game-style dialogue popup for React.
+Clem pops up at the bottom of the page 2.5seconds after load, perches on top of his own dialogue box, and tells your visitors where to click.
+I was inspired by my endless love of Nintendo games, and early 2000's era Microsoft Word helpers.

 ![Clem perched on his dialogue box](docs/preview.png)